LeToNode/Play2.0-CN-doc/scalaGuide/main/http/ScalaActions.md

 }
 ```

-The default is to use a `303 SEE_OTHER` response type, but you can also specify a more specific status code if you need:
+The default is to use a `303 SEE_OTHER` response type, but you can also set a more specific status code if you need one:

 ```
 def index = Action {